 - Splitsville – bowling and food the two go great together come have a ball and enjoy some good cookin’

 - The Smokehouse – barbeque or BBQ whatever you want to call it, it’s good eats

 - Wolfgang Pucks Grand Cafe – come try chef Pucks fusion of Asian and Californian cuisines

-Advanced Dining Reservations (ADR’s) are very, very important when it comes to eating in Walt Disney World restaurants.
+Advance Dining Reservations (ADRs) are very, very important when it comes to eating in Walt Disney World restaurants.
 Very important.
 All the (sit down) Table Service Restaurants recommend that you make Advanced Dining Reservations.
-For some it’s a necessity.
+For some, it’s a necessity.
 You won’t get in without one.